Introduction

 The social media landscape is always changing and as a team we keep up with trends and new channel developments.
 Adding anything new to our corporate network requires staff resource, content creation and management so any additions will be meticulously evaluated to ensure that the channel has a defined purpose and will serve us in achieving Council objectives.

 Recent developments that we continue to monitor are new channels including BlueSky and Threads.
-To protect Council reputation and safeguard our social media real estate, we reserved North Ayrshire Council usernames on both platforms.
-Recent research and testing in relation to Threads suggests that the demand locally on these platforms is low.
-Evidence shows there is a very small audience base and little appetite for a North Ayrshire Council presence on this platform.
+To protect Council reputation and safeguard our social media real estate we reserved North Ayrshire Council usernames on both platforms.
+Recent research and testing (Threads) suggests that the demand locally on these platforms is low and there is not an audience, nor an appetite, for a North Ayrshire Council presence on this platform.
 We will monitor these and only activate North Ayrshire accounts where there is purpose and demand.

 Measuring Success